David Shepherd (rugby union): Rugby career

-Later life
+Later life and death

 Despite his Wallaby status he still had a soft spot for "The Old Country"; not in rugby, but his support for its cricket team continued, although in latter years he silently despaired of the MCC coming up with the goods on the cricket pitch.
 His Englishness was apparent in his continued good manners, irrespective of the situation, although he could be somewhat irascible when annoyed by waiters or tradesmen.
 The term "my good man" was the signal that danger was imminent.

 Shepherd left Australia to work in Southeast Asia, where he became regional CEO of the multinational advertising firm USP Benson Needham, operating first of all from Singapore – where he coached the Singapore national rugby union team – then from Bangkok.

 He retired to Sunshine Beach, Noosa, in 1995.
 In 2003 he was badly injured in a car accident near his home and died shortly afterwards from a heart attack.